Lucas di Grassi: 2020–21 season

 Di Grassi won the first Puebla ePrix after Pascal Wehrlein was disqualified for failing to declare his tyres.
-Di Grassi was leading the first race in rome before his car failed with 5 minutes left.
-He also failed the finished the second race the next day.
+Di Grassi was leading the first race in Rome before his car failed with 5 minutes left.
+He also failed to finish the second race the next day.
 Di Grassi won the first Puebla ePrix after Pascal Wehrlein was disqualified for failing to declare his tyres.
-In the second race in London, Di Grassi was 8th when the safety car was deployed, and felt the safety car was too slow.
-Di Grassi went through the pitlane and emerged in first, however had not come to a complete stop in his pit, and was given a drive-through penalty.
-Audi did not tell him, and as a result was disqualified for not serving the penalty.
-Di Grassi finished the season in 7th, tied on 87 points but behind Sam Bird.
+In the second race in London, Di Grassi was eighth when the safety car was deployed, and felt the safety car was too slow.
+Di Grassi went through the pit lane and emerged in first; however had not come to a complete stop in his pit, and was given a drive-through penalty.
+Audi did not tell him, and as a result, was disqualified for not serving the penalty.
+Di Grassi finished the season in seventh, tied on 87 points but behind Sam Bird.

-He ran two double rounds of Deutsche Tourenwagen Masters, with 12th as his best finish.
+Di Grassi ran two double rounds of Deutsche Tourenwagen Masters, with 12th as his best finish.

 ROKIT Venturi Racing (2022)

 2021–22 season

 Di Grassi moved to Venturi Racing for season 8 after Audi quit the championship.
-He started the season strong with a 5th and 3rd place however then scored 0 for the next 2 races and failed to finish in the first race in Berlin, which left him with 37 points from 7 races.
-In New York Di Grassi took a 2nd place and then was outside of the points in 11th when he had contact with 1 minute left on the clock, resulting in a DNF.
-Di Grassi lined up 2nd in race 2 in London and took the win. a 3rd place in Seoul race 1 meant Di Grassi now had 1009 points in Formula E. He ended the season in 5th with 126 points.
+He started the season strong with a fifth and third place however then scored no points for the next two races and failed to finish in the first race in Berlin, which left him with 37 points from seven races.
+In New York, di Grassi took a second place and then was outside of the points in 11th when he had contact with one minute left on the clock, resulting in a DNF.
+Di Grassi lined up second in race 2 in London and took the win.
+A third place in Seoul race 1 meant di Grassi now had 1009 points in Formula E. He ended the season in fifth with 126 points.